JuanCamiloChafloque/Airline-Workforce-Scheduling-based-on-Multi-Agent-Systems/README.md

 This repository contains:

-- Source code for the workforce scheduling of the airline using the JADE framework, FIPA-ACL communication.
+- Source code for the workforce scheduling of the airline using the JADE framework and FIPA-ACL communication.
 To solve the problem at hand, a genetic algorithm was implemented.